ttompk/voice_command/README.md

 `arecord -l`
 3. Test playback on the speaker.
 Can use headphones or plug a speaker to into the 2-pin JST PH (2.0mm pitch) connector.
 I've written two methods to play the sounds back, the first requires headphones.
 This method uses the microphones on the card to record a few seconds of sound and then plays that sound back on the headphones, in a record/play loop.
 If you run this comand with a speaker attached you will encounter a horribly loud shreeking sound due to the feedback between speaker and mics!
 The 'speaker' method requires testing the speakers separately, first play back of a wav file in the home directory followed by a separate mic input.
 Warning!!
 Do not use the following command with speakers or your eardrums will burst!!
-Headphones Only (_Ctrl+C to exit):
+- Headphones Only (_Ctrl+C to exit):
 `arecord -f cd -Dhw:1 | aplay -Dhw:1`
-With speaker:
+- With speaker:
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp - Download _piano2.wav_ from this repo and copy to the Pi Zero.
+    * Download _piano2.wav_ from this repo and copy to the Pi Zero.
 I use scp to drop in the Pi's home folder,  e.g.:
 `scp piano2.wav pi@xxx.xxx.x.xxx:~`
     * Play the tune using the speaker attached to seeed-studio card (_Ctrl+C_ to exit):
 `aplay -Dhw:1 -d 10 piano2.wav`